microsoft/microsoft-ui-xaml/specs/ScrollingControls/ScrollPresenter.md

 | Windows.Foundation.Collections.IVector<ScrollSnapPointBase> | VerticalSnapPoints         |
 | Windows.Foundation.Collections.IVector<ZoomSnapPointBase>   | ZoomSnapPoints             |

-At the end of a scroll inertia, the `ScrollPresenter`'s HorizontalOffset property will land at a value which depends on the HorizontalSnapPoints collection (same for VerticalOffset and VerticalSnapPoints).
+At the end of a scroll inertia (for example the scrolling that continues briefly after touch input), the `ScrollPresenter`'s HorizontalOffset property will land at a value which depends on the HorizontalSnapPoints collection (same for VerticalOffset and VerticalSnapPoints).
 Likewise, at the end of a zoom inertia, the `ScrollPresenter`'s ZoomFactor property will land at a value which depends on the ZoomSnapPoints collection.